 Remember Littleton School District in Arizona?

-Then, through their robust system of teacher support based on video, there are other actions teachers, coaches, or administrators can take to make sure the teachers get the help they need.
+Then, through their robust system of teacher support, there are other actions teachers, coaches, or administrators can take to make sure the teachers get the help they need.

-As Jim said, “Now, because principals have Teams + Robot, they can help a teacher who needs support and have them work on self-reflection.”
+As Jim said, “Now, because principals have Swivl tools, they can help a teacher who needs support and have them work on reflection.”